emmakamau/PythonPractice/README.md

 #### List end
 Write a program that takes a list of numbers and makes a new list of only the first and last elements of the given list.

+#### Fibonacci
+Write a program that asks the user how many Fibonnaci numbers to generate and then generates them.